► You

 the

-Auvergne to the Spanish border, is the largest and one of the most
+Auvergne to the Spanish border, is larger than Belgium, is very

 but full of history, magnificent landscapes and opportunities to enjoy